CallumBeaney/Goldbach-Checker/README.md

 |             | When it does, countup increments by 2.
 Otherwise, the program ends.        |

 ### EXAMPLE
-Let's say we're on the 13th loop of both INNER and OUTER loops where (userInput == 32), and (countUp == 28).
+Let's say we're on the 13th loop of the OUTER loop, where (userInput == 32), and (countUp == 28).
+Countup started at 4, and counted up in twos 13 times.
 The program proceeds as such:
 ~~~
 __13th ITERATION_     OUTER WHILE LOOP    INNER WHILE LOOP
                       userInput =   32